 ABOUT TAMMY TALLANT

 Tammy’s commitment to public service started in Michigan as a volunteer Big Sister.
 Then, in South Africa, she spent seven months working with children diagnosed with HIV/AIDS and non-profit animal welfare organizations.
 In Mesa County, Colorado, she was a Court Appointed Special Advocate (CASA) and taught special education in Mesa County for five years.
+Now, she owns a non-profit serving isolated adults: Guardians of the West, Inc.

 During law school, Tammy received extensive training from the Department of Interior, Ute Mountain Tribe leaders in order to draft wills, medical powers of attorney, and burial instructions for Tribe members.Tammy Tallant was a student attorney at Disability Law Colorado, Mesa County’s Attorney’s Office, and a clerk at the 21st Judicial District.